CONABIO/analisisUniCons_proxiGen/README.md

 ## Non-coding analyses and Figures

-Figures 2, 5 and Supplementary Figures 1-3, 5-7, 10 and 11 were made in ArcMap with spatial data (georefered data, species distribution models, Zonation outputs and other shapefiles available in the data section).
+Figures 2, 5 and Supplementary Figures 1-3, 5-7, 10 and 11 were made in ArcMap with the spatial data and zonation raster outputs detailed above (georeferenced data, species distribution models, zonation outputs, among others).

+## Zonation analyses
+Zonation configuration files are in:`/bin/Zonation`.

+File contents as follows:

-Zonation configuration file is available in Supplementary Materials 1.
+* Zonation configuration file `Zonation_CWR_config_file.dat` (also available at Supplementary Materials 1)

-## Coding analyses and Figures
+## Analyses in R and Figures

 Code for analyses and plots made in R is available in the `/bin` directory of this repository in the scripts detailed below.
 For each script there is a .html version of it with an R notebook showing the code and output.